opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/cce_node_v3.md

   Changing this parameter will create a new resource.

 * `docker_base_size` - (Optional) Available disk space of a single Docker container on the node using the device mapper.
+  Changing this parameter will create a new node.

 * `docker_lvm_config_override` - (Optional) `ConfigMap` of the Docker data disk.
+  Changing this parameter will create a new node.

   Example: